padmini1405/simple_subscription_today/README.md

 - Flexbox (for layout alignment)

 ## How to View
-You can access my portfolio website by visiting this [link] Feel free to explore the content and get in touch.
+You can access my portfolio website by visiting this https://padmini1405.github.io/simple_subscription_today/ Feel free to explore the content and get in touch.